ldav-unipg/d3-course-material/L1/1_svg/README.md

 ## L1.2 Lines

 - The `<line/>` component is used to draw edges in graphs (you will see it in action when we will use D3).
-- To draw a `line` in a svg element you need to insert the following code:
+- To draw a `line` in an svg element you need to insert the following code:

 ```html
 <svg>